Lubrum/Brazilian-Milk-Production/README.md

 ```

 ![Alt text](figures/gif2.gif?raw=true "Title")

+And that's all.
+Later I will improve this analysis using more variables from IBGE to better know and show the reality of Milk Production.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.